Research here at UON aims to support emergency managers like the NSW State Emergency Services (SES) in keeping us safe from the threat of tsunami.

 Maximum depth map for a tsunami with an ARI of 5000 years at Manly, Sydney, NSW.
-Inset shows water current direction midway through the event. (not to be reproduced, Olivia Wilson)
+Inset shows water current direction midway through the event. (not to be reproduced, Kaya Wilson)

 This example image of a model from Manly in Sydney shows the areas that would expect to be impacted directly by a large tsunami.
 The inset image shows the direction of water currents midway through the event and illustrates how the flooding is predicted to occur from the ocean side as well as from inside the Harbour .
 The overall image also shows that North Head, the peninsula in the south of the image, could potentially be isolated if such a tsunami could occur.
 These are all important factors for the SES to consider when planning for a tsunami event in this location.

-Our team includes Dr. Hannah Power, Olivia Wilson and Kendall Mollison.
+Our team includes Dr Hannah Power, Kaya Wilson and Kendall Mollison.